MorteSil/FalconDatabase/README.md

 Library to interact with the Falcon Database Files.

-Known Issues: XML Output uses XML Standards for spacing and empty values, source files are different (Hard to do unit tests when the schema is different..
+Known Issues: XML Output uses XML Standards for spacing and empty values, source files are different (Hard to do unit tests when the schema is different...)
 Additional testing required to see how the Game reacts to files formatted slightly different--IE, not sure if it is parsing via TextReader.ReadLine() or XMLReader

 ***** Read Carefully *****